 Here is a shot of North Hill Maple Farm’s rig.
 It’s quite a setup, capable of processing 100 gallons of sap an hour.
 Tonight, to stay ahead of sap production, the boiler will be run for four hours.

-Here Kevin is stoking the box after the first lighting.
-Because of the frigid weather, the cold pans are a combination of sugary slush and frozen water, he has to raise the temperature slowly so as not to damage the setup.
+Because of the frigid weather, the cold pans are a combination of sugary slush and frozen water, Kevin has to raise the temperature slowly so as not to damage the setup.

 The temperature is rising and Kevin “breaks the ice,” conversationally as well as literally, explaining the process as he works.